sparkflows/sparkflows-docs/docs/processors/Dataset/avro.rst

         - Path
         - Path of the Avro file/directory
       * - outputColNames
-        - Column Names for the CSV
+        - Column Names for the Avro
-        - New Output Columns of the SQL
+        - Output Columns of the Avro
       * - outputColTypes
-        - Column Types for the CSV
+        - Column Types for the Avro
         - Data Type of the Output Columns
       * - outputColFormats
-        - Column Formats for the CSV
+        - Column Formats for the Avro
         - Format of the Output Columns